-Health Science Fellowship (formerly known as HCHS / HEAL) recipients receive a stipend of $4,000 for the summer term (i.e., mid-May through July) to enable them to dedicate themselves full-time to conducting an independent research project under the mentorship of faculty members in any of the six University of Pittsburgh Health Sciences Schools (Dental Medicine, Medicine, Nursing, Pharmacy, Public Health, and Health and Rehabilitation Sciences).
+Health Sciences Fellowship (formerly known as HCHS / HEAL) recipients receive a stipend of $4,000 for the summer term (mid-May through August) so they can dedicate themselves full-time to conducting an independent biomedical research project under the mentorship of faculty members in any of the six schools of the University of Pittsburgh Health Sciences.
 Fellows may not take a summer course or work a summer job.

-In addition to active participation in a research project, the Health Science Fellowship requires all Fellows to attend a weekly half-day seminar during which Fellows present reports on their research and address questions from the other Fellows.
+In addition to active participation in a research project, the Health Sciences Fellowship requires all Fellows to attend a weekly half-day seminar during which Fellows present reports on their research and address questions from the other Fellows.
 Fellows also are expected to attend several talks presented by health sciences faculty mentors throughout the summer.
 Research topics cover a broad range within the health sciences, from cell and molecular biology to public health and psychiatry.
+Only rising juniors and seniors may apply.
 The expected number of Fellows is 10-12, all with career interests in the health sciences.

-Health Science Research Fellows are selected on the basis of their academic record, the experience they have had in working in the research laboratory of their faculty mentor, the strength of the endorsement expressed in the letter of recommendation from the mentor, the originality and promise of their proposed research project, and their willingness to participate in a community of scholars with cross disciplinary approaches to create innovative solutions to problems of human health and disease.
+Health Sciences Research Fellows are selected on the basis of their academic record, the experience they have had in working in the research laboratory of their faculty mentor, the strength of the endorsement expressed in the letter of recommendation from the mentor, the originality and promise of their proposed research project, and their willingness to participate in a community of scholars with cross disciplinary approaches to create innovative solutions to problems of human health and disease.
 Prior to applying, students must have identified a faculty mentor and selected a research project.
-The deadline for submitting applications for 2019 Pitt Honors Health Science Research Fellowships is March 4, 2019.
-Admission will be decided roughly 30 days after the application deadline.

-If you would like to apply for both the Brackenridge Summer Research Fellowship and the HEAL Fellowship, you must fill out two separate applications.
-They are distinctly different programs and your proposals should be substantially different for the two.
-While the Brackenridge consists of a variety of majors from across humanities, social sciences, professional schools, and natural sciences, the Health Fellowship is focused solely on health science research.
-You cannot be awarded both the Brackenridge and HEAL.
+If you would like to apply for both the Brackenridge Summer Research Fellowship and the Health Sciences Fellowship, you must fill out two separate applications.
+They are distinctly different programs, so your proposals should be substantially different.
+While the Brackenridge consists of a variety of majors from across humanities, social sciences, professional schools, and natural sciences, the Health Science Fellowship is focused solely on biomedical research projects.
+You cannot be awarded both the Brackenridge and Health Science Fellowship.